Isomorph70/gochains/README.md

  stop-color="black" is changed and the result file is placed in the folder display_icons.d

- 6. The chains.ct crontab file where you can put in automatic call to writechainslog.sh, I use it to initialize my daily tasks.
+ 5. The chains.ct crontab file where you can put in automatic call to writechainslog.sh, I use it to initialize my daily tasks.
 Just fill is as a normal crontab file, but with a call to writechainslog.sh
  <type> 0, meaning at this time a new empty chain link should be added
  the types chain.

-7. Now add some data to the chains.log, by executing writechainslog.sh a couple of times.
+6. Now add some data to the chains.log, by executing writechainslog.sh a couple of times.
 Using types 1-5 with the value of 0.
-This should produce some icons in display_icons.d, go ahead and look at with the image view 'eom'.
+This should produce some icons in display_icons.d, go ahead and look at with the image viewer 'eom'.
 These files you can find in the data folder at $HOME/.gochains

 Next we will setup the user interface in the desktop panel, to get